w3f/Grants-Program/applications/dot_marketplace-Phase3.md

 * **Costs:** 9,225 USD

 In continuation to previous work, this milestone involves the creation of an on-chain decentralized court to handle dispute resolution.
 Each milestone can go into a dispute on the same scope as mentioned in the second phase of dot marketplace.
 The other milestones in a project are not affected by the dispute of one of the milestones.
+The court pallet will be upgraded to support these new features.

 | Sr no. | Deliverable | Description |
 | --- | --- | --- |